jmjuanes/kofi/README.md

 ##### onmount()

-This method is invoked immediately after the app is mounted.
+This method is invoked immediately after the component is mounted.

 ##### onupdate()